webxid/wp-post-wrapper/README.md

-The lib help to wrap `\WP_Post` and do cache already collected data.
+The lib help to wrap WP instances and to cache already collected data.
 Also, you can implement your own method for a post instance

 # Install